Information-based inference for singular models and finite sample sizes: A frequentist information criterion: Applications of QIC

+If one counts the parameters, the \AIC{} and \BIC{} complexities are unchanged.
+There are still two parameters in Eqn.~\eqref{eq:GreedyModel} at every nesting level $n$.
+For the \QIC{} complexity, the distinction between the sequential and greedy algorithms has profound consequences.
+The greedy-algorithm model is singular since the Fourier mode number $i_n$ becomes unidentifiable after the last resolvable Fourier mode is incorporated into $\inliner{{ \theta}_{(n)}}$.
+There are two approaches to computing the QIC complexity: (i) Monte Carlo and (ii) an analytical piecewise approximation that we developed for computing an analogous complexity in change point analysis \citep{CPlong}.
+We will use the analytical approach, which gives a change in complexity on nesting of:

+where the change in information is defined $\inliner{\Delta h \equiv h_n(x|\hat{ \theta}_x)-h_{n-1}(x|\hat{ \theta}_x)}$ and the singular complexity is $k \approx 2 \log N$ (\textit{i.e.}~BIC scaling).
+The singular complexity $k$ arises due to picking the largest remaining Fourier mode.
+The approximation is given by computing the expectation of the largest of $N$ chi-squares, which is discussed in more detail in the supplement (Sec.~\ref{sec:fourierNesting}).
+If $-\Delta h>k$ the model is in a regular part of parameter spaces whereas if $-\Delta h<k$, the model is essentially singular \citep{CPlong}.
+The complexity is computed by re-summing Eqn.~\eqref{eqn:pw}.

-Panel B of Figure \ref{Fig:Neutrino} shows \FIC{} model selection for the greedy algorithm.
-The $n=2$ nesting level minimizes \FIC{} and this model ($n=2$) is shown in Panel A. The true and \FIC{} complexity are compared in Panel D for a sample size of $N=1000$.
+Panel B of Figure \ref{Fig:Neutrino} shows \QIC{} model selection for the greedy algorithm.
+The $n=2$ nesting level minimizes \QIC{} and this model ($n=2$) is shown in Panel A. The true and \QIC{} complexity are compared in Panel D for a sample size of $N=1000$.
 This large sample size emphasizes the difference between the slopes.
-In the greedy algorithm, only \FIC{} provides an accurate approximation of the true complexity.
-For large nesting index, the piecewise approximation made to compute the \FIC{} complexity fails due to order statistics.
-This is of little consequence since the complexity in this regime is not relevant to model selection. \AIC{} initially overestimates the complexity for $n\le2$ due to unidentifiability and then underestimates the complexity for $n>2$ due to multiplicity.
-The use of \AIC{} model selection in this context leads to significant over fitting by the erroneous inclusion of noise-dominated Fourier modes.
+In the greedy algorithm, only \QIC{} provides an accurate approximation of the true complexity.
+For large nesting index, the piecewise approximation made to compute the \QIC{} complexity fails due to order statistics.
+(The largest of $m$ $\inliner{\chi^2}$ random variables is larger than the second largest.)
+This is of little consequence since the complexity in this regime is not relevant to model selection.
+The use of \AIC{} model selection in this context leads to significant over fitting by the erroneous inclusion of noise-dominated Fourier modes, as shown in Panel B of Fig.~\ref{Fig:Neutrino}.

+The predictive performance of the average selected model has been determined by Monte-Carlo simulations and is plotted in Fig.~\ref{Fig:performanceN}, for the greedy and sequential algorithms.
+QIC shows correct scaling behavior for both fitting algorithms, which allows it to achieve good performance in both cases, whereas AIC (and not BIC) performs well in the Sequential case and BIC (and not AIC) performs well in the Greedy case.